pgx-ml-lab/ml-mr/README.md

 # Estimation

-Assuming a TSV file with columns for the instruments, covariables, exposure and outcome, one can easily fit machine learning instrumental variable estimators using the command-line interface.
+Assuming a TSV file with columns for the instruments, covariables, exposure and outcome, we can easily fit machine learning instrumental variable estimators using the command-line interface.

 Here's an example command that would train a _Quantile IV_ model.